-To study the various facets of cachexia-induced WAT remodeling, particularly the changes in the population of progenitor cells and beige remodeling, two-dimensional (2D) culture has been the first option for in vitro studies.
+To study the various facets of cachexia-induced WAT remodeling, particularly the changes in progenitor cells and beige remodeling, two-dimensional (2D) culture has been the first option for in vitro studies.
 However, this approach does not adequately summarize WAT complexity.
-Improved assays for the reconstruction of functional AT ex vivo are helpful for the comprehension of physiological interactions between the distinct cell populations.
-Here, this protocol describes an efficient three-dimensional (3D) printing tissue culture system based on magnetic nanoparticles.
+Improved assays for the reconstruction of functional AT ex vivo help the comprehension of physiological interactions between the distinct cell populations.
+This protocol describes an efficient three-dimensional (3D) printing tissue culture system based on magnetic nanoparticles.
 The protocol is optimized for investigating WAT remodeling induced by cachexia induced factors (CIFs).
 The results show that a 3D culture is an appropriate tool for studying WAT modeling ex vivo and may be useful for functional screens to identify bioactive molecules for individual adipose cell populations applications and aid the discovery of WAT-based cell anticachectic therapy.

 INTRODUCTION:

-Living organisms are composed of cells that exist in 3D microenvironments with cell-cell and cell-matrix interplay and elaborate transport dynamics for nutrients and cells1,2.
+Living organisms are composed of cells in 3D microenvironments with cell-cell and cell-matrix interplay and elaborate transport dynamics for nutrients and cells1,2.
 However, most of the fundamental knowledge gained in cell biology has been generated using monolayer cell culture (2D).
 Although 2D culture can answer some of the mechanistic questions, this approach inadequately recapitulates the natural environment within which cells reside and may be incompatible with predicting a complex drug response1.
 Moreover, cells sense their physical surroundings through mechanotransduction.
 Indeed, mechanical forces are translated to biochemical signals that ultimately influence gene expression patterns and the cell's fate.
 In the last few decades, 3D tissue culture has emerged as a new in vitro tool that can mimic the in vivo microenvironment with greater fidelity.
 This can avoid some mechanistic pitfalls generated by in vitro 2D approaches3.

 Cancer cachexia (CC) is defined as a syndrome with multiple manifestations, causing a marked multi-organ metabolic imbalance.
-During the development of cachexia, WAT undergoes multiple morphological changes resulting in an increased adipocyte lipolysis, accumulation of immune cells, reduction in adipogenesis, changes in progenitor cell population, and an increase in "niches" containing beige/brite cells (beige remodeling)4.
-However, recapitulating the mechanism by which cachexia effects WAT remodeling using in vitro models presents a significant technical challenge.
+During cachexia development, WAT undergoes numerous morphological changes resulting in increased adipocyte lipolysis, accumulation of immune cells, reduction in adipogenesis, changes in progenitor cell population, and an increase in "niches" containing beige/brite cells (beige remodeling)4.
+However, recapitulating the mechanism by which cachexia affects WAT remodeling using in vitro models presents a significant technical challenge.
 Indeed, a few studies that attempted investigation of tumor/tissue communication have used monolayer in vitro cell culture (2D), circumventing the complexity of the 3D microenvironment of WAT.

-Although there are several experimental approaches to generate 3D culture, three different assembly methods are preferred to produce adipospheroids: magnetic levitation or printing5, hanging drop6, and Matrigel-scaffold systems7.
-Despite being appropriate for adipospheroids, these systems have advantages and disadvantages and should be chosen according to the characteristics of each experimental design.
+Although several experimental approaches generate 3D culture, three different assembly methods are preferred to produce adipospheroids: magnetic levitation or printing5, hanging drop6, and Matrigel-scaffold systems7.
+Despite being appropriate for adipospheroids, these systems have advantages and disadvantages and should be chosen according to each experimental design's characteristics.
 Based on the limitations mentioned above, the magnetic printing method was used to generate 3D cell cultures5.
 This method uses a magnetic nanoparticle assembly consisting of gold nanoparticles and iron oxide, making the printing method suitable for most cell types.
-Here, 3D cell cultures were used to induce adipogenesis, and CIFs were used to reproduce the environmental condition in CC.
+Here, 3D cell cultures were used to induce adipogenesis, and CIFs were used to reproduce CC's environmental condition.

 PROTOCOL: